sacheendra/appbase-apidoc/README.md

 The old /namespace or /namespace/pk must exist and the new one must not.

-The links pointing to the object being renamed will still work.
+The edges pointing to the vertex being renamed will still work.

 #### Returns
-An `Appbase` reference pointing to the new path, if renaming of an object is happening. `undefined` otherwise.
+An `Appbase` reference pointing to the new path, if renaming of a vertex is happening. `undefined` otherwise.

 #### Example
 ```javascript